 Alberta (Minister of Public Works, Supply and Services) v.
 Nilsson

-Claim for compensation based on de facto expropriation - provincial regulations created a restricted development area to preserve land for a future perimeter highway around Edmonton - this claim was dismissed; however, an alternate claim based on the tort of abuse of public office succeeded and damages were awarded as if an expropriation had occurred - leave to appeal was granted in 1999
+Claim for compensation based on de facto expropriation - provincial regulations created a restricted development area to preserve land for a future perimeter highway around Edmonton - de facto expropriation claim dismissed - an alternate claim based on the tort of abuse of public office succeeded and damages were awarded as if an expropriation had occurred - appeal dismissed

 Bignell Enterprises Ltd. v.
 Campbell River (District)

 EXLAW 128 (B.C.S.C.)

 Application to compel issue of a development permit - municipality had imposed a 30 metre fish protection setback requirement which rendered the land undevelopable and the owner sought to relax the setback to 15 metres - action dismissed

 Canada Mortgage and Housing Corp. v.
 North Vancouver (District)

 Application to quash a zoning bylaw - municipality rezoned land from residential to parks, recreation and open space - this change severely restricted the permitted uses - application to quash dismissed.